 The Board is responsible for the other information.
-The other information obtained at the date of our report is the School Directory, Statement of Responsibility, Analysis of Variance, Kiwisport Statement and Statement of Compliance with Employment Policy, but does not include the financial statements and our auditor's report thereon.
+The other information obtained at the date of our report is the School Directory, Statement of Responsibility, Analysis of Variance, Kiwisport Statement, Statement of Compliance with Employment Policy, Evaluation of the School's Student Progress and Achievement and Report on how the School has given effect to Te Tiriti o Waitangi, but does not include the financial statements and our auditor's report thereon.